Beth Vottero, Ph.D., RN, CNE, ANEF

-Qualitative systematic and scoping review methodology.
-An active researcher and executive board member of QSEN Academic Task Force with multisite research on quality initiatives and teaching strategies.
-Her work has appeared in Nurse Educator, JBI Systematic Reviews and Implementation Science Reports, Nurse Educator, and American Journal of Nursing and national/international presentations.
+Vottero focuses on qualitative systematic and scoping review methodology.
+She is an active researcher and executive board member of QSEN Academic Task Force with multisite research on quality initiatives and teaching strategies.
+Her work has appeared in Nurse Educator, JBI Systematic Reviews and Implementation Science Reports, Nurse Educator and American Journal of Nursing and national and international presentations.

 I love to knit and crochet, not your grandmother’s type of knitting, but rather the intricate, hard to do pieces.
 I feel that exercising both the analytic and creative sides of the brain is important to being centered as a human.

 Schuler, M., Latourneau, R.M., Altmiller, G., Deal, B., Vottero, B., Boyd, T., Ebersole, N., Flexner, R., Jordan, J., Szymanski, K., Norris, T., Walker, D. (accepted for publication 2019).